open-telemetry/oteps/text/0000-separate-context-propagation.md

 ## Pre-existing Context implementations

 In some languages, a single, widely used Context implementation exists.
 In other languages, there many be too many  implementations, or none at all.
-In the cases where there is not an extremely clear pre-existing option available, OpenTelemetry should provide its own Context implementation.

-While the specification defines the default OpenTelemetry approach to context propagation, it is important to note that in some languages, a form of context propagation may already exist.
 For example, Go has a the context.Context object, and widespread conventions for how to pass it down the call stack.

+In the cases where an extremely clear, pre-existing option is not available, OpenTelemetry should provide its own Context implementation.

 ## Default Propagators